A Tradition of Humanitarianism

 The Jewish people have a long history of humanitarian activity to aid both Jews and non-Jews during times of crisis.
 As Rabbi Hillel indicated when he posited, “If I am not for myself who am I?
 But if I am only for myself, what am I?”
 Jewish teachings point out the responsibility of Jews to help repair the world.
 International relief work enables Jews to put this principle into practice to help some of the most vulnerable people on the globe in their greatest time of need.

-Over the past several years, the Jewish Coalition for Disaster Relief has been active in response to major crises in Sudan, Haiti, Japan, and the Horn of Africa.
+Over the past several years, the Jewish Coalition for Disaster Relief has been active in response to major crises in the horn of Africa, Haiti, Japan, Philippines and Nepal.

 The Jewish Coalition for Disaster Relief is made up of 49 Jewish agencies that have taken part in one or more Coalition responses over the past several years.
 In some cases, member agencies raise their own funds and/or implement their own disaster programs in addition to taking part in Coalition activities.
 The Coalition is coordinated by the American Jewish Joint Distribution Committee (JDC).